TheValarProject/AwakenDreamsClient/docs/Basic_Translation_Guidelines.md

 # Basic Translation Guidelines

 Thanks for taking an interesting in this project, we are always in need of translators!
-Our mod is currently available in English and French, and some work has been done to translate to it into Danish.
+Our mod is currently available in English, French and Czech, and some work has been done to translate to it into Danish.
 These languages could use help with proofreading and maintenance, and we welcome the translation into any new language.
 If you are familiar with git, or are feeling ambitious, you may want to follow the instructions in our [Advanced Translation Guidelines](Advanced_Translation_Guidelines.md) instead of the instructions below.

 ## Adding Translations for a New Language